friendly/VCDR/ChapmanHall/Tasks.md

 * clipped text --- e.g., `par(xpd=TRUE)` not set or not given to `text()`
 * label collisions --- e.g., point labels in CA and other plots, factor labels in `mosaic()` plots

+Pere made a list of these in `ChapmanHall/FixArt_candidates.xls`.

 I'm not sure how many of these can be fixed in code, but it is worth looking at.
 I'd like to resist the temptation to tweak figures manually, but there might be a case or two for this.